dwalleck/tempest-cmd-drafts-specs/abstract-remote-client.rst

 ==============

-- Define the base driver class with methods for connecting to and executing commands given a protocl (SSH, WinRM, etc)
+- Define the base driver class with methods for connecting to and executing commands given a protocol (SSH, WinRM, etc)
-- Create the base class remote client class that defines the methods that must be implemented to gather basic information about the targetted guest operating system
+- Create the base class remote client class that defines the methods that must be implemented to gather basic information about the targeted guest operating system
 - Modify the existing SSH client to implement the base driver interface
 - Create a WinRM implementation of the base driver class
 - Modify the existing Linux remote client to implement the remote client base